Setting up a Sidra installation using the Sidra CLI tool¶

 After running the pipeline Sidra will be ready to be used!

-The process of setting up Sidra with the CLI is as simple as 4 commands.
-Each of these commands will be performed for each of the environments.
+The process of setting up Sidra with the CLI tool is as simple as typing 4 commands.
+Each of these commands will need to be performed for each of the environments.

 1 2 3 4 5 6

-Apart from creating a Sidra project out of the box, the CLI allows to update the version of Sidra easily to the latest available, applying all needed updates to the Nuget packages, source code, DevOps settings and other possible tasks that are part of the newer versions.
+Apart from creating a Sidra project for the first time, the CLI allows to update the version of Sidra easily to the latest version availabl.
+In order to execute an update, the Sidra CLI tool is prepared to apply, just with one command, all the needed updates.
+This extends to: upgrading the Nuget packages, updating source code, DevOps settings and other possible tasks that are part of the newer versions.

 update command is available starting in the 2020.R3 version, and will work from that point forward, so it is not possible to update previous versions using this command.

-Depending on the current version installed, a series of tasks will be applied.
+Depending on the current version installed, different sets of of tasks will be applied.

 However, if the current version was 2020.R4, only tasks for 2021.R1 would be applied.